Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Supersymmetric quiver theories

 for example

-\chapter{Supersymmetric quiver theories}
+\section{Supersymmetric quiver theories}

-Consider any ${\CalN}=2$ supersymmetric field theory in four dimensions whose gauge group is a product of special unitary groups, while the matter hypermultiplets are in the fundamental, bi-fundamental, and adjoint representations.
-The field content, the parameters of the Lagrangian, and the choice of the vacuum are conveniently encoded in the quiver data, which is: \begin{enumerate}
+Consider any ${\CalN}=2$ supersymmetric field theory in four dimensions whose gauge group is a~product of special unitary groups, while the matter hypermultiplets are in the fundamental, bi-fundamental, and adjoint representations.
+The field content, the parameters of the Lagrangian, and the choice of the vacuum are conveniently encoded in the quiver data, which is \begin{enumerate}\itemsep=0pt \item An oriented graph $\gamma$ with the set $\Ver$ of vertices and the set $\Edg \subset \Ver \times \Ver$ of oriented edges.
+Let $s,t\colon \Ver \times \Ver \to \Ver$ by the projections onto the first and the second factors.
+They define the two maps $s, t\colon \Edg \to \Ver$ which assign to an oriented edge its source and the target, respectively.
+In what follows we shall use the notation